The Wonderswan is a handheld system designed by the same person as the Gameboy.

 the Gameboy.
 Also comes with its own 'killer' puzzle game Gunpey.
 It's

-a bit like a cross between Pipemania and tetris.
+a bit like a cross between Pipemania and Tetris.

 as much LCD ghosting.
 It also comes in a range of striking clear crystal cases.